Cambridge International Examinations

 - The score will be calculated according to your New Zealand Tariff score.

 - You can count a maximum of six subject units over the last two years of study, in subjects at AS, A2 or A level from syllabus groups that match the NCEA University Entrance approved subjects.
 No more than two subject units may be counted from any one syllabus group.

 - An A level counts as two subject units.
 If you have studied more than six subject units the best six scores will be counted.

-- A CIE rank score may differ from the UCAS Tariff used for University Entrance because only syllabuses broadly equivalent to NCEA approved subjects are used for scoring.
+- A CIE rank score may differ from the Tariff used for University Entrance because only syllabuses broadly equivalent to NCEA approved subjects are used for scoring.

 The score will be calculated by awarding points as follows: